The Zillow API key you’re looking for doesn’t exist anymore. Zillow killed it on September 30, 2021.

 Why can’t I get a Zillow API key from Zillow?

 Zillow retired the public Web Services API (ZWSID) on September 30, 2021.
 Every existing key stopped working that day.
 The old signup page at zillow.com/howto/api now redirects to Zillow Group’s developer portal, which points you to Bridge Interactive.
 There is no way to create a new ZWSID key.
 There is no waiting list.
-The decision was not reversed.
+The decision was permanent.

-Bridge Interactive is Zillow’s official replacement.
-It’s a RESO Web API designed for MLS-affiliated partners: brokerages, IDX vendors, and approved proptech companies.
+Zillow replaced the public API with Bridge Interactive.
+Bridge is a RESO Web API designed for MLS-affiliated partners: brokerages, IDX vendors, and approved proptech companies.
 You apply by emailing api@bridgeinteractive.com.
 Approval takes days to weeks.
 It does not expose Zestimates.

 Getting a working API key for Zillow property data takes under 2 minutes with Zillapi.
 You need an email address.
 That’s it.
 No credit card, no company name, no MLS affiliation.